WheatfieldRun/WheatfieldRun.github.io/content/_releases/2008-01-14-movie-camp.md

 ## Description

-<p>Recorded on a hacked Nintendo DS with two electric organs in a chalet in the middle of a goddamned Manitoba winter.
-It was the most productive thing that we did that weekend when we were supposed to film a part of The Devil Wears a Paper Hat.</p>
+Recorded on a hacked Nintendo DS with two electric organs in a chalet in the middle of a goddamned Manitoba winter.
+It was the most productive thing that we did that weekend when we were supposed to film a part of The Devil Wears a Paper Hat.

-<p></p>

 {% include bandcamp-embed.html
   embed=page.embed